Baal Shem Tov, or Besht — the founder of Chasidism —

 Most importantly, until fairly recently KKL and the Israel Land Administration (ILA) would offer state lands for sale (technically, for rent for a period of 99 years).
 These sales, which included land for individual housing sites as well as commercial development, were closed to non-Jews, including Arab citizens.
 This meant that Jews-only towns and cities were effectively created throughout Israel.
 However, a lawsuit by the civil rights group Adalah led to a Supreme Court decision to require such sales to be open to all Israeli citizens.

 After Israel's Supreme Court decided in favor of Adalah's lawsuit, KKL was required to allow non-Jewish Israeli citizens to participate equally in land tenders.
 KKL had worked out an arrangement with the Israel Land Administration whereby JNF/KKL lands could be leased to non-Jews, and the ILA would exchange that land for other state land.
-The so-called "JNF bill" (see links on this bill here), which is on its way through the Knesset, would overturn the Supreme Court decision and allow KKL-JNF and ILA to return to leasing land exclusively to Jews.
+A so-called "JNF bill" (see links on this bill here) was proposed in the Knesset that would overturn the Supreme Court decision and allow KKL-JNF and ILA to return to leasing land exclusively to Jews.
 (Note that Israel does not have a constitution and any Supreme Court decision can be overturned by Knesset legislation.)

-The "JNF bill" is strongly supported by JNF-US, and Ron Lauder.
-However, this bill is actually opposed by the JNF, and even Likud's Moshe Arens attacked the bill as undemocratic.
+The "JNF bill" was strongly supported by JNF-US, and Ron Lauder.
+However, this bill is actually opposed by the KKL, and even Likud's Moshe Arens attacked the bill as undemocratic.
 See more articles on the "JNF bill" under "More Blueprint Negev Links".
+The bill ultimately did not pass.

 KKL's largest crisis occured not over these issues but rather over its inflated bureaucracy.
 Again, KKL has made great efforts to address these concerns and to become more fiscally transparent.
 At the same time, similar issues have plagued JNF-US (see "Tree Charity Embroiled In New Flap Over Funds").
 JNF-US, however, has done little to make its budgets transparent.

 Once again, our suggestion is to give to KKL directly, not to give any money through JNF-US, and also to give to an organization that supports the political and civil rights of the Bedouin and the possibility of allowing their culture to again thrive, one such organization being Bustan.
+If you're donating for ecological reasons, also consider giving to the Good Energy Initiative.
 I (Reb Duvid) know from personal experience that Bustan does a fantastic job of taking the smallest amount of money and turning it into projects that leverage the best ecological practices and publicity to create bigger changes.
 I don't know enough about other organizations to make additional recommendations, though I do know that Rabbis for Human Rights has historically worked with the Bedouin (especially the Jahalin near Jerusalem, who were displaced from their ancestral lands by the settlement of Maaleh Admumim).

 If you have suggestions for other organizations to give to that you would like mentioned here and elsewhere on Save the Negev, just use the feedback form to let us know.